Preparing for Your Hearing

 How much can you lift?
 In other words, how much can you lift comfortably without a great deal of pain.

 How far can you walk?
-In terms of city blocks, how far you can walk at one time without a great deal of pain.
+In terms of city blocks or in minutes, how far/long you can walk at one time without a great deal of pain.

 How long can you sit?
-In other words, how long can you sit comfortably and before you have to get up.
+In other words, how long can you sit comfortably and before you have to get up or otherwise change positions.

-If you testify that you cannot concentrate long enough to hold a job, the Judge may whether you like to read or attend church services.
-If you testify that you read several hours each day, or spend all day in Church on Sunday, the Judge likely will conclude that your ability to concentrate is greater than you are claiming.
+If you testify that you cannot concentrate long enough to hold a job, the Judge may ask whether you like to read or attend church services.
+If you testify that you read several hours each day, or spend all day in church on Sunday, the Judge may conclude that your ability to concentrate is greater than you claim.
 Be prepared to describe what you do on an average day from the time that you wake up until the time that you go to sleep.